-This book has foreword by N. R. Narayana Murthy and an acknowledgment and introduction that is integral part of whole books these two sections introduces to the theme and set the tone of the book.
+This book has foreword by N. R. Narayana Murthy and an acknowledgment and introduction that is integral part of whole books.
+These two sections introduce to the theme and set the tone of the book.
 Besides these, book has been divided in six parts; each dealing with different phases that an entrepreneur faces while establishing a successful organization.
 Accordingly chapters have been distributed.
 The book starts with the most important question ‘Are you ready to be an entrepreneur?’ and ends with suggestion on how to engage general public to support your cause.

-Every entrepreneur wants to establish a big organization that have competitive advantage and is leader in its industry but achieving this requires not only some brilliant marketable ideas but ability to build a winning culture is as important.
+Every entrepreneur wants to establish a big organization that have competitive advantage and is leader in its industry but achieving this requires not only some brilliant marketable ideas but ability to build a winning culture is also important.
 When author says, ‘Building a winning culture should be a priority for all leaders – irrespective of the size of the company they are building’ and ‘Delegation is the key to scale’; he not only talks about the importance of culture but also about the trust, effective communication and alignment of strengths.
 These are the ingredients that help establishing a successful organization.
 Not only culture but ecosystem is as important for success of start-ups (Baughn & Neupert, 2003).

-For entrepreneurs, harsh realities, failures, bad decisions and mistakes are something with they have to deal with every day but how they deal and react to these is the most important irrespective of the result.
+For entrepreneurs, harsh realities, failures, bad decisions and mistakes are something with they have to deal with every day but how they deal and react to these is the most important irrespective of the results.
 Also at the same time the entrepreneur must be able to acknowledge the competition and respond meaningfully.
 It also talks about the technological disruptions and their impact on start-ups.
 However the ability of technological disruption to bring change and providing competitive advantages is being questioned by many (Abbosh, Savic, & Moore, 2018).

 For any organization, value of the firm is an important indicator of its success.
-This statement by the author ‘Focus on building a start-up that valuable and the valuation will automatically take care of itself’, author indicates towards the new challenge that entrepreneurs are exposed too but the author does not stop here he does give the right answer as well.
+This statement by the author ‘Focus on building a start-up that is valuable and the valuation will automatically take care of itself', indicates towards this challenge that all the entrepreneurs are exposed to.
+But the author does not stop here.
+He tries to give the right answer as well.
 If the start-up is valuable and can be marketed, the entrepreneurs need not worry about the valuation.
 The investors themselves will find out the right valuation.
 The entrepreneurs are just needed to create value.

 There is a social role of entrepreneurship (Zahra & Wright, 2016).
 Entrepreneurships not only helps in economic growth but in inclusive growth and development (Upadhyay, 2012).
 In this book author not only talks about building an organization but also about how to build an ecosystem for entrepreneurs.
 For that he has proposed five locals such as local situation, local resources, local capacity and local ownership to creating local problem solvers.
-His experiences suggests that local situations must be solved using local resources by creating local capacity and ownership must be in hands of local stakeholders and this should be done local problem solvers.
-If this can be achieved a permanent solution to social problems can achieved.
-These five locals give a social angle to the entrepreneurship.
-This can be achieved only when there is general public engagement in the whole picture.
+His experiences suggest that local situations must be solved using local resources by creating local capacity and the ownership must be in hands of local stakeholders.
+Also these solutions should be provided by local problem solvers.
+If this can be achieved by organizations, a permanent solution to social problems can be achieved.
+These five locals of entrepreneurial journey give a social angle to the entrepreneurship but with a caveat.
+This can be achieved only when there is general public engagement in the whole process.
 This is the most important part of the whole book particularly for the social entrepreneurs and in general for all the entrepreneurs as at the end of most of the entrepreneurs end up providing solution for the general public or customers.
-The fifth and sixth sections are dedicated to explain and present these issues only.
+The fifth and sixth sections of the book are dedicated to explain and present issues relating to social entrepreneurship.

 ‘A competitive advantage, particularly a unique one, happens because you see something in marketplace that other don’t’.